DavidShenJingtao/tp/docs/UserGuide.md

 <a id="duplicate-contacts"></a>
 #### Duplicate contacts

-- TAConnect allows only one contact per exact `NAME`.
-A duplicate is any new entry whose name matches an existing contact **with the same letter casing**.
+- TAConnect allows only one contact per exact `EMAIL`.
+A duplicate is any new entry whose email matches an existing contact, **case-insensitive**.
-- Differences in email, phone, Telegram username, session, or tags do not matter once the names match exactly; the command will be rejected as a duplicate.
+- Differences in name, phone, type, Telegram username, session do not matter once the emails match exactly; the command will be rejected as a duplicate.
-- Names that differ only by letter casing (e.g., `alice tan` vs `Alice Tan`) are treated as different contacts.
+- Emails that differ only by letter casing (e.g., `alice tan` vs `Alice Tan`) are treated as same contacts.

 <a id="53-listing-all-contacts--list"></a>
 ### 5.3 Listing all contacts : `list`